 NRT gum is designed to help you quit smoking.
 The nicotine gum is now available at a reduced price through the Pharmaceutical Benefits Scheme (PBS).
 Read how to use nicotine gum, its effectiveness and where to buy it.

 Nicotine gum is NRT that looks a bit like chewing gum.

 How does nicotine gum help?

 It helps you to quit by replacing some of the nicotine you would normally get from a cigarette.
 You may still get cravings but nicotine gum lessens them.
-Using the gum can also help to reduce nicotine withdrawals when you quit, such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+Using the gum can also help to reduce nicotine withdrawal when you quit, such as cravings, difficulty concentrating, frustration, restlessness and anxiety.